See: on-page navigation

 - Combine header (H2-H5) and anchor tags (jump to location markup) with the same words.

 - Do not assume that using AMP is going to help your ranking!
 AMP is NOT a Google Ranking Factor it is a made for mobile speed enhancer.
-In other words if you have a low level of scripts to load and your images are sized correctly you may not need AMP pages.
+In other words you may not need AMP pages (provided you control the loading speed of your site in mobile view with properly sized images and do not use too many scripts).

 - Here is a free and helpful extension from Google which will provide a jump to a section (in highlighted yellow) for a text selection (great for your outbound links).